dfinity/motoko/doc/md/language-manual.md

 ##### `inspect`

 Given a record of message attributes, this function produces a `Bool` that indicates whether to accept or decline the message by returning `true` or `false`.
-The function is invoked (by the system) on each ingress message (excluding non-replicated queries).
+The function is invoked (by the system) on each ingress message issue as an Internet Computer *update call* (i.e. excluding non-replicated query calls).
 Similar to a query, any side-effects of an invocation are transient and discarded.
 A call that traps due to some fault has the same result as returning `false` (message denial).

 The argument type of `inspect` depends on the interface of the enclosing actor.
 In particular, the formal argument of `inspect` is a record of fields of the following types: